biya-coin/biyaliquid-docs/.gitbook/developers-native/injective/exchange/README.md

 ## Abstract

-The `exchange` module is the heart of the Biyachain Chain which enables fully decentralized spot and derivative exchange.\
+The `exchange` module is the heart of the Biya Chain Chain which enables fully decentralized spot and derivative exchange.\
 It is the _sine qua non_ module of the chain and integrates tightly with the `auction`, `insurance`, `oracle`, and `peggy` modules.

 The exchange protocol enables traders to create and trade on arbitrary spot and derivative markets.\